VIC.GOV.AU | Policy and Advisory Library

 Victorian Student Number

-The Student Conveyance Allowance System (SCAS) uses the VRQA database for certain school information and VSN so any incorrect entry may result in applications being inaccurately assessed or delayed.
+Applications for the conveyance allowance need to include the student’s Victorian Student Number (VSN).
+The Student Conveyance Allowance System (SCAS) draws the VSN from the Victorian Student Register (VSR) database, so any incorrect entry may result in applications being inaccurately assessed or delayed.

 Communication with parents